 Throughout this article, we will explain why confidentiality is essential, the role it plays at each stage of the process, and how to enforce it.

 Confidentiality is undoubtedly the cornerstone of any company purchase or sale transaction.
 Therefore, in any corporate operation, the confidentiality agreement (NDA) must start from the first moment, even when the entrepreneur has the idea in their head but has not yet decided to carry it out.
-If you follow this recommendation now, you will save yourself more of an upset in the future.
+If you follow this recommendation now, you will save yourself from upset in the future.

-It is appropriate to inform the key people who will participate in the process that the company is for sale, by supplying them with information (usually the CFO) and asking them to keep it secret through a confidentiality agreement.
-With this transparency and gesture of trust, you avoid suspicions arising when asking them for information, reducing the likelihood they mention it to their colleagues.
-Normally, they will repay the trust you have shown them.
+With this transparency and gesture of trust, you avoid suspicions arising when asking them for information.
+You will also reduce the possibility of them mentioning it to their colleagues.
+Usually, they will repay the trust you have shown them.
 It would be best if you did not discuss it with anyone else.

-At ONEtoONE Corporate Finance, when we deal with potential buyers, we only do so with large international groups with professional teams specialized in corporate transactions that are very clear on the importance of confidentiality.
+At ONEtoONE Corporate Finance, we only deal with large international groups when dealing with potential buyers.
+They have professional teams specialized in corporate transactions that are very clear about the importance of confidentiality.

 Compliance with the NDA implies the non-disclosure of the information received (transmitted and perceived by observation).
-You should bear in mind that maintaining confidentiality is an essential tool, especially nowadays, due to the role played by new technologies making information much more accessible and immediate.
+Confidentiality is an essential tool, especially nowadays.
+Be careful: new technologies make information much more accessible and immediate.